MarketDataApp/documentation/accounts-billing/plan-limits.md

 :::

 Plans with unlimited backtests are subjet to throttling after 10,000 daily backtests have been performed.
 This means backtests will still be performed, but only after other users' backtests have completed.
 Users on the Starter and Trader plans (and any plan with a published daily backtest limit) have no throttling and can process backtests immediately.

+## About Daily Limits

+All usage counters (requests, unique symbols, backtests, etc.) for all plans are reset at 9:30 AM Eastern Time (NYSE opening bell).
+All limits are hard limits and once reached, you won't be able to continue until the next trading day.